zorael/kameloso/README.md

  kameloso | Elapsed time: 18 minutes and 42 seconds
       you | !stopwatch stop
  kameloso | Stopwatch stopped after 1 hour, 48 minutes and 10 seconds.

+      you | !time
+ kameloso | The time is currently 12:04 locally.
+      you | !time Europe/London
+ kameloso | The time is currently 11:04 in Europe/Stockholm.
+      you | !time Tokyo
+ kameloso | The time is currently 20:05 in Tokyo.
+      you | !setzone Helsinki
+ kameloso | Timezone changed to Europe/Helsinki.
+      you | !time
+ kameloso | The time is currently 12:04 in Europe/Helsinki.
 ```

 ### Online help and commands